What is Event Storming?

 From Event Storming to User Stories

 One way of looking at it is to start from the key domain events and commands identified during the Event Storming workshops.
-Many of these events/commands are related to user actions and can be treated as the backbone in a User Story Map, i.e. they can be the epics or user journey steps in the User Story Map.
+Many of these events/commands are related to user actions and the events can be treated as the backbone in a User Story Map, i.e. they can be the epics or user journey steps in the User Story Map.
 The team can then continue working according to Scrum and User Story Mapping by adding user stories to each step/Epic.
+Commands can be used as a source of inspiration for writing the user stories.
 The team then estimates the work involved in each user story and knows what stories they can complete for upcoming sprints or releases.
 The team and the Product Owner prioritize the User Stories as usual in order to deliver more value more quickly and the content of each release/sprint is visualized.

 Facilitating Collaboration, Focus and Speed While Working Remotely

 Many teams are working remotely today so stakeholders and team members cannot gather in front of a huge whiteboard and place sticky notes on the whiteboard.
 We need some kind of online collaboration tool.
 One possible solution is to use the tool Qlerify.
 Qlerify bridges the gap between Event Storming and an actionable product backlog in the developers’ planning tool.
-Qlerify is a user-friendly co-editing workspace with support for powerful models such as Event Storming, User Story Mapping, Product Backlogs, Agile Data Modeling and Business Process Modeling.
-It also includes social collaboration features and API-integration with ALM tools, such as Jira.
+The process modeling engine in Qlerify is extremely fast and allows you to visualize the discussion in real-time and supports methods/practices such as Event Storming, User Story Mapping, Product Backlogs, Agile Data Modeling and Business Process Modeling.
+It also includes social collaboration features and API-integration with Jira Cloud to instantly transfer content to Jira.
+Try for free at https://app.qlerify.com/signup.

 If you would like to know more, there are some excellent blogs describing Event Storming and User Story Mapping in detail.
 Here are some great blog posts: